azurecitadel/azurecitadel/content/setup/_index.md

 ## MacOS or Linux

-If you are working on MacOS or a Linux distro then great.
-You can just use Bash in your preferred terminal.
+If you are working on MacOS or a Linux distro then you can just use Bash in your preferred terminal.
 Skip the WSL step and install the [binaries](#binaries).

 ## Windows 10